stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 experiments were conducted.
-Curious porters and teamers who delivered bottles, bags, or boxes at the small rear door would exchange accounts of the fantastic flasks, crucibles, alembics, and furnaces they saw in the low shelved room; and prophesied in whispers that the close-mouthed "chymist "--by which they meant  alchemist --would not be long in finding the Philosopher's Stone.
+Curious porters and teamers who delivered bottles, bags, or boxes at the small rear door would exchange accounts of the fantastic flasks, crucibles, alembics, and furnaces they saw in the low shelved room; and prophesied in whispers that the close-mouthed _"chymist"_--by which they meant alchemist --would not be long in finding the Philosopher's Stone.
 The nearest neighbours to this farm--the Fenners, a quarter of a mile away--had still queerer things to tell of certain sounds which they insisted came from the Curwen place in the night.
 There were cries, they said, and sustained howlings; and they did